nkk36/Nearest-Neighbors/app/intro.md

 The data comes from U.S. governemnt spending data found on  [USA Spending](https://www.usaspending.gov/Pages/Default.aspx).
 Details on how to download the data can be found [here](https://www.usaspending.gov/DownloadCenter/Pages/default.aspx) or on the [beta version](https://beta.usaspending.gov) of USA Spending that's still currently in development.

 ## Methodology
-This application used [K-Means](https://en.wikipedia.org/wiki/K-means_clustering) to group contractors after applying [Singular Value Decomposition](https://en.wikipedia.org/wiki/Singular-value_decomposition) (SVD) to reduce the dimensionality of the data to 5 dimensions (5 dimensions were chosen arbitrarily).
-To determine the number of clusters, I performed K-Means using 2-15 clusters and 7 to be the optimal number of clusters using the [Elbow method](https://en.wikipedia.org/wiki/Elbow_method_(clustering)).

-As discussed earlier, there were 132,716 contractors and 1204 NAICS codes used.
-Some contractors were removed prior to clustering because they either had a missing DUNS number or the company name was missing.
-Prior to performing SVD the data was binary with each row giving a company and each column a specific NAICS code.
-A 1 indicated the company had Procurement Instrument Identifier under the NAICS code in FY16 and 0 indicated that they did not.
+This application use [K-Nearest Neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) to find the most similar government contractors of a chosen company after applying [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) (PCA) for dimensionality reduction.

 ## Code
-To see the underlying code for this application, please see the [GitHub repo](https://github.com/nkk36/Similar-Government-Contractors-App).
+To see the underlying code for this application, please see the [GitHub repo](https://github.com/nkk36/Nearest-Neighbors).

 ## Limitations and Future Updates
-This was my first iteration of clustering over the entire data set and it needs some refinement (in particular, domain expertise in federal contracting would be helpful).
-Additional features could be used, but outliers seemed to be severely distorting the data.
-I'm working on improving this app and will release updates accordingly as new developments are made.
 If you are interested in contributing or have any questions/suggestions feel free to email me at <nkallfa36@gmail.com>.